Mobile Marketing Is The Fasted Growing Marketing Segment

 1. SMS Marketing

 Text messaging has been around for a long time and companies now see it as an easy way to reach their target audience.
 Smartphone users are texting more than phoning.
 This is the #1 way that friends and family connect via their smartphone.
+Companies like Facebook are also finding text messaging is a great way to sell more advertising to companies with a Facebook business page.

 As an example, Virgin Mobile does a great job at sending offers to its customers via SMS.
 Messages such as